brokamp-group/s3/README.md

 ### Setting up AWS credentials

-You *must have AWS S3 credentials set* to gain access to both public and non-public files.
+You must have the appropriate AWS S3 credentials set to gain access to non-public files.
 As with other AWS command line tools and R packages, you can use the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to gain access to such files.

 It is highly recommended to setup your environment variables outside of your R script to avoid including sensitive information within your R script.
 This can be done by exporting environment variables before starting R (see [AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) on this) or by defining them in a `.Renviron` file (see `?.Renviron` within `R`).